nanophysics/heater_thermometrie_2021/doc_design/README.md

 The labber combobox will signal the statemachine the change state.

-Whe switching to HEATING CONTROLLED, the values
+In state HEATING CONTROLLED these values will be used:
   * ControlWriteTemperature
   * ControlWriteTemperatureToleranceBand
   * ControlWriteSettleTime
   * ControlWriteTimeoutTime

-ill be used.

-The settle/timeout time starts now and the error counter is set to 0.
+The settle time starts when switching from term_off to term_on(defrost/off/manual/controlled).

-When settle/timeout time is over, the error counter starts to increment.

 ## Change of ControlWriteTemperatureAndSettle

-If ControlWriteTemperatureAndSettle changes to another value, then this is implemented as switching to HEATING OFF back to HEATING CONTROLLED.

-This implies, that the settle time starts again etc.

 ControlWriteTemperatureAndSettle is always set by the labber driver to -1K.
-However setting ControlWriteTemperatureAndSettle, will set ControlWriteTemperature.
+Setting ControlWriteTemperatureAndSettle will set ControlWriteTemperature.

-When setting ControlWriteTemperatureAndSettle a temperature equal to ControlWriteTemperature the command will be ignored and no new settling time started.
+Setting ControlWriteTemperatureAndSettle will reset error counter to 0.
+Settrig ControlWriteTemperatureAndSettle will prevent counting errors till the command returns.